ssatguru/BabylonJS-EditControl/README.md

 ```
 This takes a function as a parameter.
 The function, passed as parameter, would be called every time the user translates, rotates or scales the mesh.
-The function will be passed a number which would indicate the action taken by the user.
+The function itself would be passed a parameter which would indicate the action taken by the user.
-The passed number could have one of the following value
+The passed parameter would be a number which would have one of the following values
 0 - ActionType.TRANS, Translation
 1 - ActioneType.ROT, Rotation
 2 - ActioneType.SCALE, Scaling

 14) To switch edit control to another mesh